-‘The Three Fates’ by Rosemary Dobson is a five stanza poem which is separated into sets of three lines, or tercets.
+‘The Three Fates’ by Rosemary Dobson is a five stanza poem that is separated into sets of three lines, or tercets.
 Each of these stanzas is formatted similarly, in that (generally) the first line is the longest, and the third line the shortest.
 Structurally, this poem acts as a narrative with a clear beginning, middle, and (slightly ambiguous) end.

 The title of this piece, ‘The Three Fates,’ is a reference to three goddesses from Greek mythology Clotho, Lachesis, and Atropos.
 The three are responsible for human destiny and are in charge of making sure that those who are meant to die at a specific time, do so.
-You can read the full poem here.

 Summary of The Three Fates